| crapgrep | ||

 More specifically, it's a command line tool to search for a pattern or a substring in each line of one or more text files.

-'s, although it needs the Python interpreter to be invoked explicitly (at the moment, at least):
+The command synopsis is very similar to grep's, although it needs the Python interpreter to be invoked explicitly (at the moment, at least):

 python crapgrep.py [OPTION...]
 [PATTERN] [FILE...]